-Refer to the report 'A Novel Test of Endurance Running Performance' in the Resources website [under the tab 'Data from various repeatability studies'].
+Refer to the report 'A Novel Test of Endurance Running Performance' in the Resources website [under the tab 'Data from various repeatability studies']. as well as the data and R code.

 - (a) Redo the 2-way ANOVA 'with participant and trial as main effects' to see if you can reproduce the reported coefficient of variation. - (b) Use a 1-way ANOVA, with subjects as a random effect, and the 3 trials as replicates (i.e. ignoring the order) and calculate an overall coefficient of variation.
-[A very similar 1-way ANOVA is shown in the 1st column of page 5 of the 'Introduction to Measurement Statistics' Notes on the Resources website.
-Page 3 of the Notes 'Quantifying Reliability' has an example with 2 measurements per family, but the principle is the same.] - Which makes more sense to you, the CV based on their 2-way ANOVA, or yours based on a 1-way ANOVA? - (c) Calculate subject-specific coefficients of variation (just as was reported in Table 1 in the article on breath alcohol the link to this article can be found just above the one for the endurance test).
+[A very similar 1-way ANOVA is shown in the 1st column of page 6 of the 'Introduction to Measurement Statistics' Notes on the Resources website.
+Page 11 of the Notes 'Quantifying Reliability' has an example with 2 measurements per family, but the principle is the same.] - Which makes more sense to you, the CV based on their 2-way ANOVA, or yours based on a 1-way ANOVA? - (c) Calculate subject-specific coefficients of variation (just as was reported in Table 1 in the article on breath alcohol the link to this article can be found just above the one for the endurance test).
 Summarize the 10 CVs using say the median and the range.
+Would you

-Would you report the 'overall' CV the authors did, or some summary of the 10 subject-specific ones?
-Give a reason for your choice. - (d) Use the results of the 1-way ANOVA 8 to calculate an intra-class correlation (ICC). - (e) In this setting, which makes more sense, a CV or an ICC?
+- report the 'overall' CV the authors did, or some summary of the 10 subject-specific ones?
+Give a reason for your choice. - (d) Use the results of the 1-way ANOVA 17 to calculate an intra-class correlation (ICC). - (e) In this setting, which makes more sense, a CV or an ICC?
 Why? - (f) Rerun the ICC code several times on random subsets of the subjects.
 As you reduce the sample size to just 2 or 3, does the ICC stay stable?
-Use the example to say what the ICC tells us that the CV can not, and what the CV tells us that the ICC can not.
+Use the example to say what the ICC tells us that the CV can not, and what the CV tells us that the ICC can not. - (g) How could one 'rig' (i.e., manipulate) the sample of subjects in the breath alcohol study to (i) maximize (ii) minimize the ICC?